Kevin G. Amadio

 As counsel, Kevin has represented clients throughout his career in litigation in state and federal courts, AAA arbitrations, and court-annexed and private construction mediations involving multi-million dollar claims.
 Kevin’s experience includes claims by owners and contractors for defective construction, termination damages, and architectural and engineering malpractice by contractors and subcontractors for claims such as contract balances, unpaid change orders and delay claims, by multi-prime contractors on public works projects against owners and architects, and between bond obligees and sureties.

 Kevin has a growing practice as a mediator.
 He has mediated over forty cases involving commercial and construction disputes as a privately retained mediator, as a mediator on the American Arbitration Association’s panel of neutrals, as a judge pro tem for commerce program of the Philadelphia Court of Common Pleas, as a mediator for the United States District Court for the Eastern District of Pennsylvania, and business and personal disputes as a church conciliator.
 He has mediated cases on multi-million dollar public and private construction projects, covering the full range of construction litigation issues such as failure to pay contract balances and retainage, delay and inefficiency claims, disputed change orders, disputed termination for default, mechanics’ lien enforcement, construction loan disputes, and defective work.
 His mediation experience includes multi-party cases involving the host of players typically involved in construction disputes including owners, developers, contractors, construction managers, subcontractors, suppliers, insurers, lenders, and sureties.
 Kevin believes he has a litigator’s philosophy of the proper role of the mediator.
-The mediator must listen to each party without preconception of the merits, understand each party’s interests and claims, evaluate with each party the strengths and weaknesses of each party’s claims and defenses, and offer analysis of the best, worst, and most likely outcomes at trial, including the litigation costs.
+The mediator must listen to each party without preconception of the merits, understand each party’s interests and claims, evaluate with each party the strengths and weaknesses of each party’s claims and defenses, and offer an analysis of the best, worst, and most likely outcomes at trial, including the litigation costs.
 The mediator must patiently and diligently move the parties from positional bargaining into meaningful and principled concessions and, ultimately, settlement.
-The parties must share necessary information prior to the mediation concerning both the merits and damages, and frequently will need preliminary expert reports, in order to make the mediation successful.
+The parties must share necessary information prior to the mediation concerning both the merits and damages and frequently will need preliminary expert reports, in order to make the mediation successful.

 As an arbitrator for the American Arbitration Association, Kevin has decided dozens of construction and commercial law disputes involving contract, tort and statutory claims.